The DERIVATION question

 LEVEL 1 QUESTIONS

 All 3 levels usually start with a question like this.
-You have to find an example of normally up to 3 grammar items: an adverb, a conjunction, an adjective etc.
+You have to find an example of normally up to 3 grammar items: an adverb, a conjunction, an adjective etc. Level 1 will probably give you a Latin word from the passage and ask "what sort" it is.

 There is unfortunately no getting round the fact that you have to know your Parts of Speech and Grammar Definitions for this.
 The Vocab pages on this site are laid out (helpfully!) in colour-coded tables to help you recognise and remember the more straight-forward ones; here below are a few hints about the most common words to look for.